Takashiidobe/notes/src/books/game-programming-patterns/game-loop.md

 - Clamp the frame rate:

-  - You\'ll want to set an upper bound of frame rate to be 30-60FPS.
+  - You'll want to set an upper bound of frame rate to be 30-60FPS.
     That way, if all calculations finish, you can sleep for the rest of the time, saving battery power.